 The average SaaS company spends about 6 hours a year on pricing strategy.
 (Profitwell) EARN is a simple way to approach pricing strategy to help you shift from guesswork to framework.

 You didn't have the time, data, or energy to derive an intentional and data-driven pricing strategy linked to your business objectives.

-The fundamental root reason behind the lack of attention to pricing strategy is the lack of data, but digging deeper, the root cause is not a lack of resources or capacity, but a lack of structure.
+The fundamental root reason behind the lack of attention to pricing strategy is the lack of data.
+Digging deeper, the root cause is not a lack of resources or capacity, but rather a lack of structure.
 If all your meetings for tomorrow cancelled and you had a free day, what pricing research would you do?
 Where would you start?

 Here's how it works, step by step: